oceanprotocol-archive/OEPs/11/README.md

 function sellDrops(uint _assetId, uint _providerId, uint _amount) public returns (bool success) { }
 ```

-To freeze and activate Ocean tokens, it can be implemented with `Allowance` variable, which represents the available amount of Ocean tokens to be transferred by curation market.
+To lock and unlock Ocean tokens, it can be implemented with `Allowance` variable, which represents the available amount of Ocean tokens to be transferred by curation market.

-* **Purchase drops**: freeze Ocean tokens by reducing the allowance;
+* **Purchase drops**: lock Ocean tokens by reducing the `allowance` value;
-* **Sell drops**: activate Ocean tokens by increasing allowance with corresponding amount.
+* **Sell drops**: unlock Ocean tokens by increasing `allowance` with the same value as locked Drops.

 ### 5.3 Bonding Curve